stephwen/ML_RNA-Seq/README.md

 The source code for the EPS method is available at: https://github.com/roohy/Extreme-Pseudo-Sampler/

 Please note that
-- Some variables may have to be modified in the R scripts (eg. *baseDir*) according to your system configuration
+- Some variables may have to be modified in the R scripts (eg. *baseDir*) according to your system configuration.
-- These R scripts rely heavily on external libraries which might be subject to change (especially TCGAbiolinks).
+- These R scripts rely heavily on external libraries which might be subject to change (especially *TCGAbiolinks*).
 If that were the case, some errors might occur.

 ### Citation